8 Weight Is The Main Nutritional Factor Influencing Fertility

 Ovulation and menstrual cycle: Leptin resistance, high insulin blood levels, increased estrogen and androgen blood concentrations disrupt the HPG axis in a similar way as discussed in men.
 Less GnRH secretion reduces LH and FSH production.
 The reduced blood levels of LH and FSH suppresses ovulation and a regular menstrual cycle.

-Ovum quality: Low-grade inflammation and glucolipotoxicity (due to increased glucose and free fatty acid blood levels) in women with pre-diabetes and T2D reduce the ovum quality by increasing oxidative cellular stress.
+Ovum quality: Low-grade inflammation and glucolipotoxicity due to increased glucose and free fatty acid blood levels in metabolically healthy women reduce the ovum quality by increasing oxidative cellular stress.
 Oxidative stress can damage the DNA.
 We know this because obese women undergoing fertility treatment might ovulate, but the resulting embryos are of lower quality, making survival less likely after implantation.
 What exactly does ovum quality mean?
-A damaged ovum has a reduced ability to be fertilized, and after fertilization, to divide and mature into a healthy embryo.
+A damaged ovum has a reduced ability to be fertilized, and after fertilization to divide and mature into a healthy embryo.
+Part of the embryo will grow into the placenta.
+Low ovum quality will result in a placenta that is not able to nourish the fetus properly.

-Adequate amounts of estrogen and progesterone stimulate the growth of a healthy endometrium (uterus lining) during the menstrual cycle.
+Endometrium Health: Adequate amounts of estrogen and progesterone stimulate the growth of a healthy endometrium (uterus lining) during the menstrual cycle.
 The disruption of the HPG axis leads to an endometrium that is less functional in supporting an early pregnancy.
-Even if the implantation is successful, the placental function in obese women is often lower, leading to a loss of the fetus or premature birth.

 PCOS Is the Leading Cause for Infertility in Women